ameliabedelia/fi_fsu/content/publication/2024-02-25_cpara_outbreak/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/
 share: false
-title: "Genomic reconstruction of an azole-resistant Candida parapsilosis outbreak and the creation of a multilocus sequence typing scheme"
+title: "Genomic reconstruction of an azole-resistant Candida parapsilosis outbreak and the creation of a multilocus sequence typing scheme: a retrospective observational and genomic epidemiology study"
 authors:

 - Phillip Brassington